logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/feature_logging.md

 ## Retrieving the Log Timeline

-To audit and review the data logs, you might want to retrieve the timeline of log entries.
-This helps understand when data was logged and monitor the logging process.
+To audit and review the feature/prediction logs, you might want to retrieve the timeline of log entries.
+This helps understand when data was logged and monitor the logs.

 ### Retrieve Log Timeline

-Get the latest 10 log entries.
+A log timeline is the hudi commit timeline of the logging feature group.

 ```python
 # Retrieve the latest 10 log entries